IBM-Cloud/ibm-developer-extension-vscode/README.md

 - Use the `bx dev login` command to log in to Bluemix (using your Bluemix credentials)

 ### Using `bx dev` workflow:
-Sample usage: [IBM Developer Extension for VS Code ](https://youtu.be/JmrLaLRRQSk)
+Video demonstrating `bx dev` workflow: [IBM Developer Extension for VS Code ](https://youtu.be/JmrLaLRRQSk)
 - Use the `bx dev build` command to build the app into a Docker image
 - Use the `bd dev debug` command to run the app in local Docker for development
 - USe the `bx dev deploy` command to deploy the app (in the Docker container) to Bluemix

 ### Using CloudFoundry workflow:
-Sample usage: [IBM Developer Extension for VS Code for CloudFoundry ](https://youtu.be/gP_6cpR1JSM)
+Video demonstrating `CloudFoundry` workflow: [IBM Developer Extension for VS Code for CloudFoundry ](https://youtu.be/gP_6cpR1JSM)
 - Use `bx cf apps` to list all of your apps
 - Use `bx cf push` to push a build of your app